karrot-dev/karrot-frontend/CONTRIBUTE.md

 ## How to use what?

 ### Directives
-Please avoid built-in directives like `ng-click`.
-Create a directive instead but keep them simple as possible.
+Use built-in directives, e.g. `ng-click`.

 ### Controller
-Keep controllers simple!
-As the use of `ng-click` is discouraged, so are controller functions.
+Use controller functions, but keep them simple.

 ### Services
 A service calls the backend through `$http` and validates data.